-Work on harmonising contracts of employment has been a significant challenge for the FE sector in Wales.
-The National Common Contract of Employment (agreed following negotiations between the Welsh FE Colleges and the Joint Trade Unions) was offered to all staff during the year, with more than 90% moving to these terms and conditions in September 2014.
+Work on harmonising contracts of employment has been a significant challenge for the FE sector in Wales over the past few years.
+The National Common Contract of Employment (agreed following negotiations between the Welsh FE Colleges and the Joint Trade Unions) was offered to all staff, with more than 90% moving to these terms and conditions in September 2014.

-All new staff since that date have also been employed on the National Common Contract with the remainder of the College staff coming across to the National Common Contract from 1 September 2016.
+All new staff since that date have also been employed on the National Common Contract with the remainder of the College staff moved across to the National Common Contract on 1 September 2016.